 The immune system may be weakened when people take drugs that suppress the immune system Some Drugs That Can Cause Immunodeficiency Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more (immunosuppressants), such as chemotherapy drugs or drugs used to prevent rejection of an organ transplant, or when they have a disorder that causes immunodeficiency Disorders That Can Cause Immunodeficiency Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more , such as AIDS.
 People who spend many days in an intensive care unit can develop a weakened immune system because of medical procedures, underlying disorders, undernutrition, or a combination.

 Except for some superficial skin infections, fungal infections are rarely passed from one person to another.

 Opportunistic fungal infections take advantage of a weakened immune system.
-Thus, they usually occur in people with a weakened immune system, such as those with AIDS.
-They occur worldwide.
+Thus, they usually occur in people with a weakened immune system, such as those with AIDS or those taking drugs that suppress the immune system.
+Opportunistic fungal infections occur worldwide.
 Typical opportunistic fungal infections include

 Opportunistic fungal infections can be very aggressive, spreading quickly to other organs and often leading to death.